brainboxdotcc/DPP/README.md

 ## Supported Systems

-The library runs best on **Linux**. **Windows** is supported via cmake and Visual Studio 2019 but not encouraged for production use.
+The library runs great on **Linux**. **Windows** is also supported and we offer ready made compiled DLL and LIB files for easy integration into any windows visual studio 2019 project.
-**Mac OS X** is also functional and stable, as is running your bot on a **Raspberry Pi** (but be prepared to wait a while for it to compile!)
+**Mac OS X** is also functional and stable, as is running your bot on a **Raspberry Pi** - we offer a prebuilt .deb for ARM64 to save on having to wait for it to compile.

-The library may work fine in other operating systems too, but with no access to these we cannot support them.
+The library may work fine in other operating systems too, if you run a D++ bot on something not listed here please let us know!

 ## 🤝 Contributing